aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/12-web-performance.md

 ### Performance tools

 Do an audit of your site at https://pagespeed.web.dev/.
 Also go here: https://speedvitals.com/

+#### Lighthouse

+There are three modes in lighthouse for making a report:

+- **navigation:** The default.
+Reloads the page and records page load and other metrics
+- **timespan:** Records how a user interacts with the website over time.
+Records user interaction over a period of time and reports back
+- **snapshot:** Takes a performance snapshot of the current page without reloading.
+Useful for SPAs where you don’t want to lose state
 ### Improve time to first byte

 You can improve time to first byte via these three methods: